-Any other member of staff who discovers that an act of FGM appears to have been carried out on a student under 18 must speak to the DSL and make a report on Cpoms or My Concern.
+Any other member of staff who discovers that an act of FGM appears to have been carried out on a student under 18 must speak to the DSL and make a report on Cpoms.
 Staff should not examine pupils.

-Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out should speak to the DSL and make a report on Cpoms or My Concern.
+Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out should speak to the DSL and make a report on Cpoms.